 - The Beach Plum does sell cloth masks.
 Some Islanders are selling them on FICC Market Days.

 - N95 masks should be reserved for healthcare workers.

-- Keep your distance from older people and anyone who may have a pre-existing health condition.
+- Keep your distance from everyone, including older people and anyone who may have a pre-existing health condition.

-- Visiting stores and businesses: We would ask that you comply closely with all requested protocols as business returns more to normal on Fishers Island.
+- Visiting stores and businesses: We would ask that you comply closely with all requested protocols at businesses on Fishers Island.
 People may choose to put themselves at risk but they don’t have the right to jeopardize the health of others.
 Business owners need the authority to protect themselves and their customers; they will do their part to sanitize their stores, before and after receiving shoppers and visitors.
 Note:

 - NY Governor Cuomo has issued an executive order that permits stores to DENY ENTRY to people who refuse to wear masks.
 Wearing a mask in public places indoors is required by law.

 - If you are picking up groceries, hardware supplies, or shopping in stores: